-The professional education program at Florida Memorial University is designed to uphold and carry out the mission of the University, which is to provide effective programs that lead to lifelong learning and leadership through service.
+The professional education program at Florida Memorial University is designed to uphold and carry out the mission of the University, which is to provide effective programs that lead to life-long learning and leadership through service.
 The dynamics of change have led to the continuation of high expectations in the quality of educators prepared at this institution, from increasing the diversity of the student population to revision of the program that addresses the use of technology in both preparation for and in instruction.
-Effective educators will demonstrate the attributes of high expectations in their respective fields.
+Effective educators will demonstrate the attributes of high expectations in terms of scholarship, service and research as they prepare to become professionals in their respective fields.
 Graduates of the teacher education program are noted for their professionalism and their belief that all children can learn.
-The School's vision may be captured by the following theme: Continuing the Heritage,

-Legacy and Tradition of Florida Memorial University: Preparing Constructivist, Competent and Compassionate Educators, (C3E).
+The School's vision may be captured by the following theme: Continuing the Heritage, Legacy and Tradition of Florida Memorial University: Preparing Constructivist, Competent and Compassionate Educators, (C3E).